Skip to content

 Parameter Description

-• consumer: A Consumer functional interface that accepts a parameter of type Children and can call methods on the Children object to construct query conditions.
+• consumer: A Consumer functional interface that accepts a parameter of type Children and can call methods on the Children object to build query conditions.

-• condition: A boolean value used to control whether the Consumer logic is applied.
+• condition: A boolean value that controls whether to apply this Consumer logic.

 Examples